-DHEL, the holding company, owns three regulated insurance entities (VHL, VLL and VHIL).
-It also owns a services company ("VCSL"), a distributor (Insure Your Health Limited ("IYH") which is an appointed representative of VCSL), a dormant company Health Protect Limited ("HPL") and a dormant company VitalityInvest Trustee Company Limited ("VITCL").
-HPL was subsequently dissolved on 4 September 2018.
+DHEL, a holdings company, owns two regulated insurance entities (VLL and Vitality Health Limited).
+It also owns a services company (Vitality Corporate Services Limited "VCSL"), a distributor company (Better Health Insurance Advice Ltd ("BHIA"), which is an appointed representative of VCSL) and a holding company Vitality Health Insurance Limited ("VHIL").
+There is also Vitality Invest Trustee Company Limited ("VITCL") that considers the SIPP provided by VitalityInvest.

 DHEL itself is not a regulated insurance entity, and thus has no capital requirement.
-VCSL, IYHL and KYS similarly have no insurance capital requirements, although as VCSL is an intermediary it requires small amounts of net assets to be held.
+VCSL and BHIA similarly have no insurance capital requirements, although as VCSL is an intermediary it requires small amounts of net assets to be held.